Toxidation2/php-sound/README.md

 # php-sound
-A port of floppydisk05's php-sound
+A Windows version of floppydisk05's php-sound